glisanti/MCK-CCA/README.md

 ## Troubleshooting

 The system has been tested on Linux and Mac only.
-We expect it should run smoothly on Windows with small effort.
+We expect it should run smoothly on Windows with a small effort.

 ## References